Saturday Night Live Recap: Welcome Back, Stefon!

 Undercover Office Potty

 This commercial finds office drone Johnson (Bennett) unable to make time to go all the way down the hall to use the bathroom.
 A helpful voice over convinces him to use the Undercover Office Potty: a lamp with a flip top and a hole in which to poop.
 All goes well until his coworkers (Mooney and Redd) find that Johnson has not one but several lamps on his desk, and, frankly, they smell like shit.
-When the boss (Hader) gets involved, things look bad … until the voice over convinces Johnson to do his biz in several oversized office supplies (stapler, take dispenser, pencil sharpener) that are also toilets.
+When the boss (Hader) gets involved, things look bad … until the voiceover convinces Johnson to do his biz in several oversize office supplies (stapler, take dispenser, pencil sharpener) that are also toilets.
 While this commercial revolves around a gross-out gag, the guilelessness of the hero and his guiding voiceover are really enjoyable.
 And the SNL props team deserves credit for the creative poop buckets.

 With Hader as the writers’ primary collaborator, SNL hums like a well-oiled machine.
 The old Hader sketch and characters more than justify their returns this week; given the difficulty of sustaining such quality recurring sketches, it’s really impressive that none of them feel flat, forced, or overwrought.
 As fans might expect from a Hader visit, there are some genuine cast giggles, too.
 Add a successful cold open and Update, and you’ve got a very solid episode.
 It’ll be a few weeks before SNL returns: Black Panther star Chadwick Boseman is set to host on April 7.